2025

 Day 11: Dundee – Perth, approx. 50 / 65 km

-First you cross the River Tay and cycle upstream along the banks of the Tay.
-A stop in Falkland is worthwhile.
-A historic little town whose well-preserved houses served as the backdrop for the series Outlander.
-When the streets are deserted in the evening, you could almost feel like you've stepped back in time, with no modern houses to spoil the historic image.
-Your destination Perth, on the other hand, is the complete opposite – a vibrant, modern city that was only granted city status in 2012.
+First, you’ll cross the River Tay and cycle upstream along its scenic banks.
+A stop in Falkland is highly recommended—this historic town, with its well-preserved houses, served as a backdrop for the series Outlander.
+In the quiet of the evening, when the streets are deserted, you may feel as though you've stepped back in time, with no modern buildings to disrupt the town's historic charm.
+Your final destination, Perth, offers a striking contrast.
+This vibrant, modern city was only granted city status in 2012, making it a dynamic blend of contemporary life and historical heritage.

 Falkland, Scotland